 \section{Conclusions}

-We have shown how the rich and unusual phase diagram of the $2d$ classical $XY$ model in presence of long-range (LR) interaction can be obtained both in a self-consistent and in a field-theoretical way.
+We have shown how the rich and unusual phase diagram of the $2d$ classical $XY$ model in presence of long-range (LR) interactions can be obtained both using a self-consistent approach and in a field-theoretical way.
 We also showed how this phase diagram can be related to the one of the LR $XXZ$ quantum chain.

-While the mapping between the two models is well established in the nearest-neighbours case\,\cite{Mattis1984}, the similarity between the phase diagrams of the classical and quantum models in the LR case is remarkable We provided strong reasons to believe that our results cannot be obtained via the Coulomb gas mapping or via the Villain approximation, as in the case of SR interactions, so that the latter models appear to be in a different universality classes with respect to the $2d$ XY model when LR interactions are present.
+While the mapping between the two models is well established in the nearest-neighbors case\,\cite{Mattis1984}, the similarity between the phase diagrams of the classical and quantum models in the LR case is remarkable.
+We provided reasons to believe that our results cannot be obtained via the Coulomb gas mapping or via the Villain approximation, as in the case of SR interactions, so that the latter models appear to be in a different universality class with respect to the $2d$ XY model when LR interactions are present.
 Along the same lines, numerical results, obtained in Refs.\,\cite{leuzzi2013,cescatti2019analysis}, seem to indicate that the diluted version of the LR $d=2$ $XY$ model has a different phase diagram as well, although further investigation would be needed in order to confirm this expectation.

 We were also able to use the results obtained for the classical $2d$ system to foresee a new, non-analytic, scaling for the order parameter of the LR $XXZ$ chain, which eludes the current classification\,\cite{raju2019normal}.
-Our predictions could be tested in several atomic, molecular and optical systems.
+Comments on higher-spin quantum chains with LR couplings were also provided.

-The appearance of exotic scaling phenomena by the addition of complex interaction patterns in two dimensional systems is not unique.
+The appearance of exotic scaling phenomena by the addition of complex interaction patterns in two-dimensional systems is not unique.
 Indeed, several interesting interplays between topological defect unbinding and other critical phenomena have been described, e.g. in the case of coupled $XY$ planes\,\cite{bighin2019berezinskii}, $2d$ systems with anisotropic dipolar interactions\,\cite{Maier2004,Fischer2014}, high-dimensional systems with Lifshitz criticality\,\cite{jacobs1983self,defenu2020topological}, and anisotropic $3d$ XY model\,\cite{shenoy1995anisotropic}.